DX2CT: Diffusion Model for 3D CT Reconstruction from Bi or Mono-planar 2D X-ray(s): Introduction

 \section{Introduction}

 Computational tomography (CT) can provide high-resolution three-dimensional (3D) volumes, but can expose patients to high radiation.
 This could limit its use in pediatric patients or patients with the risk of cancers.
 X-rays are safe in the perspective of radiation doses, but their resolutions are lower compared to CT.
 Recently, researchers have proposed different deep learning approaches that reconstruct 3D CTs from bi or mono-planar two-dimensional (2D) X-ray image(s) \cite{single_tomo, single_proj, x2ctgan, ccxraynet, cvae-gan, x-ctrsnet, perx2ct, xctdiff, diff2ct, difr3ct}.
+These approaches can significantly reduce the radiation exposure.
+However, it is extremely challenging to reconstruct accurate 3D CTs, particularly 3D fine details, from a few X-ray image(s).

 The early convolutional neural network (CNN) models use a 2D encoder-to-3D decoder structure that reconstructs 3D CTs from a monoplanar X-ray image with several 2D and 3D convolutional layers \cite{single_tomo, single_proj}.
 Since it is challenging to capture sufficient depth information using a single X-ray, the later work X2CT-GAN uses biplanar perpendicular X-ray images to complement depth information from each other \cite{x2ctgan}.
 X2CT-GAN uses a generative adversarial network (GAN) \cite{gan} with two 2D encoding-to-3D decoding networks as a generator.
 Its subsequent methods are modified versions of X2CT-GAN to improve its performance \cite{ccxraynet,cvae-gan, x-ctrsnet}.
 However, because these methods do not consider the positional information of 2D X-ray features in a 3D CT volume, they struggle to capture accurate internal structures in a 3D CT volume, leading to degraded reconstruction performances.
 To overcome this limitation, PerX2CT uses a simple 2D encoder-to-2D decoder structure and a non-learnable module that can form 3D position-aware feature maps by relocating X-ray features with the perspective projection of X-ray \cite{perx2ct}.
 Yet, this method does not use a learnable module that can adaptively generate 3D position-aware feature maps from 2D X-ray images.